TomJinW/PCL/doc/tutorials/content/random_sample_consensus.rst

    :align: right
    :height: 200px

 The pictures to the left and right (From [Wikipedia]_) show a simple application of the RANSAC algorithm on a 2-dimensional set of data.
-The image on our left is a visual representation of a data set containing both inliers and outliers.
+The image on our left is a visual representation of a data set containg both inliers and outliers.
 The image on our right shows all of the outliers in red, and shows inliers in blue.
 The blue line is the result of the work done by RANSAC.
 In this case the model that we are trying to fit to the data is a line, and it looks like it's a fairly good fit to our data.

 The code
 --------